 If you're unemployed, it can be difficult to borrow money, be it a loan, credit card or mortgage.
-Loans tie you down to a repayment plan that includes interest, making it important to have some kind of income - it’s a big risk to try taking out a loan when you’re unemployed.
+Loans tie you down to a repayment plan that includes interest, making it important to have some kind of income.
+It is a big risk to try taking out a loan when you’re unemployed.

 Yes, you can get a loan when you're unemployed, but it is more difficult and potentially much more expensive – and therefore more risky.

 When deciding to give you a loan, lenders will always check your credit report.
-It is one of the most important tools to help lenders decide whether or not to give you a loan.
+It is one of the most important tools to help lenders decide whether to give you a loan.

 That means before you apply for a loan or any other type of credit – especially if you are unemployed or do not have a stable income – check your financial history online.

 Your credit report will reveal:

 Your credit score

 Your utility bills and loan payments, including any missed payments